Ironman (Ghostface Killah album): Commercial performance

 The album debuted at number two on the Billboard 200 and on the Top R&B/Hip-Hop Albums charts selling 156,000 copies in its first week.
 The album went on to be certified platinum by the Recording Industry Association of America for sales of over a million copies in the United States.
 This remains Ghostface Killah's best selling album.
 In Canada, the album peaked at number four on the Canadian Albums Charts and was certified gold for denoting sales of over 40,000 copies.

 Track listing

-Track listing and credits adapted from Tidal.
-All tracks produced by RZA; except "Fish" produced by True Master.
+All tracks produced by RZA, except where noted.